Skip to main content

 Garlic Scapes Stir Fry: Simple Homemade Stir Fry Sauce (using pantry ingredients)

-Recipes at the Top: Chit Chat at the Bottom Garlic Scapes: Stir-Fry w/ Simple Homemade Stir-Fry Sauce Printable Recipe (one page view) HERE Ingredients: · 1 pound cubed chicken, pork, steak (meat is optional) (I didn’t use any meat.) · vegetable oil (I used olive oil) (used for stir frying any meat and the for stir-frying the vegetables separately) · 6 cups chopped vegetables (use any but below are some good options, including GARLIC SCAPES): garlic scapes, harvested early just after they curl into a loop, washed, blossoms trimmed off and cut into 2-4 inch lengths (as big as you might for fresh green beans or asparagus) – or you can actually use asparagus or fresh green beans if garlic scapes are not available for this dish mushrooms (if canned, drained; if fresh – sliced) bell pepper, onio...
+Recipes at the Top: Chit Chat at the Bottom Garlic Scapes: Stir-Fry w/ Simple Homemade Stir-Fry Sauce Printable Recipe (one page view) HERE Ingredients: · 1 pound cubed chicken, pork, or steak (meat is optional) (I didn’t use any meat.) · vegetable oil (I used olive oil) (used for stir frying any meat and the for stir-frying the vegetables separately) · 6 cups chopped vegetables (use any but below are some good options, including GARLIC SCAPES): garlic scapes, harvested early just after they curl into a loop, washed, blossoms trimmed off and cut into 2-4 inch lengths (as big as you might for fresh green beans or asparagus) – or you can actually use asparagus or fresh green beans if garlic scapes are not available for this dish mushrooms (if canned, drained; if fresh – sliced) bell pepper, o...

 In My Garden Granny Era - 2025 Spring Garden Kickoff (Zone 6B-mid Missouri)